heib6xinyu/Simple-NN-with-Back-Prop-with-Parallel-Computing-Optimization-Project/README.md

 ## Appendices

 ### Acknowledgments and References
-This C++ implementation of the Neural Network System is an extension of the original Java version developed by Professor Travis Desell (email: tjdvse@rit.edu) at Rochester Institute of Technology.
-I was introduced to the foundational structure of this system as a student in the DSCI640 Neural Networks course and participated in filling in the structure.
+This C++ implementation of the Neural Network System is an extension of the original Java version developed as a part of DSCI640 Neural Networks with Professor Travis Desell (email: tjdvse@rit.edu) at Rochester Institute of Technology.
+I was introduced to the foundational structure of this system as a student in this class.
 The system was initially built for educational purposes, focusing on the basics of neural networks.

-In its current form, the C++ version, we adds elements of parallel computing.
+In its current form, the C++ builds off of the previous system to full develop a Deep Learning Framework.
 This addition is part of the coursework in CSCI-739: Topics in Intelligent Systems—Machine Learning Systems Implementation, under the instruction of Professor Weijie Zhao (email: wjz@rit.edu) at Rochester Institute of Technology.
 The aim is to enhance the system's capabilities and explore the practical application of machine learning algorithms in a more complex computing environment.

 #### Contributors:
 - Xinyu Hu (email: xh1165@rit.edu)